Le36/ROS2Mapper/documentation/diaries/kosti.md

 Explore_lite ros version calls an action named move_base.
 This doesn't exist in ros2 as it is succeeded by nav2, but there is no documentation for how the ros2 explore_lite calls move actions for nav2.

+Then I tried to look into a solution that would circumvent m-explorer completely by using a nav2 package called simple commander, but unfortunately the ros2 installation that we used apparently installed only the rudimentary packages, and doesn't include simple commander.
+I'm not sure how to move forward with installing only this particular nav2 package.

 I've also noticed that jumping straight into Turtlebot, which is a fairly complicated robot without first e.g. creating your own super simple robot with a URDF-file can be a hassle.
 Without understanding the basics of how ros2 can simulate robots and how it interacts with the robot's parts you can waste time on fairly simple issues.

 https://automaticaddison.com/ provides good tutorials that actually explain how ros2 works at least to some degree.